 There are only a few things that I do not consider.
 I don’t work with leather, or repair/reupholster attached pillow backed furniture or recliners.
 Any furniture that is pet stained, or that has obvious signs of past bug/rodent infestation must be stripped down to the frame before being delivered to the shop.
 I do not build bed frames, couch frames or any furniture for children.
 Unfortunately, I do not have the studio space to redo dining room tables.

 I have an idea for a project, how do I know if it’s something you might do?

 Send me an email, with any details that you have.
 We'll start chatting and see what can be done, chances are, if I can't help you, I can send you in the direction of someone who can.

 I want something you have posted, how do I get it?

-You can either purchase through the “SHOP” PAGE, or if it is not listed, send me an email or call the store to see if it’s available.
-Currently, all items are available for in store pickup, or local delivery for a fee.
+You can either purchase through the “SHOP” PAGE, or if it is not listed, send me an email to see if it’s available.
+Currently, all items are available for in studio pickup, or local delivery for a fee.
 Please inquire for delivery options before purchasing.